gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 reaction I received "you need to foam roll your calf".
 Doh, if I haven't tried that nine months and six doctors earlier.

 Some people were happy to follow whatever plan I had because they billed by an hour anyway.
-But, in reality, the craftsmanship of what I needed was above their heads.
-I wanted to find a match as quickly as possible, so I developed a method.
+But in reality the craftsmanship of what I needed was above their heads.
+I wanted to find a match as quickly as possible, so I developed a system.
 I would schedule as many different people per week, and I simplified my pitch.
 I skipped talking about the ready program but focused on detail about pain in my piriformis muscle (it's a muscle in your glutes essential in walking and running).
 If I sensed surprise or confusion on the therapist's face, I would apologize and say the session was over